Expensify/App/OfflineUX.md

 If the user is offline, do we need to wait for the API request to finish before doing all that visual stuff?
 No!
 We are optimistic that the API request will succeed once it’s sent.
 In the meantime, we let the user continue using the app.
 </div>

 The example we just looked at is nice and simple, but what about something more complicated, like requesting money from another user?
 What about paying another user?
 Or even worse, removing a user from a workspace?
 For these types of actions, we can’t simply proceed as if the request already finished.
+Here are some reasons why:

+1. In some instances, we simply wouldn't know _how_ to proceed because of a lack of information (often the server returns data that we wouldn't be able to guess the content of).

+2. In other cases, we may be able to guess what a successful request would look like, but we don't want to misguide the user into believing their action was completed.
+For example, we don't want the user to believe that a financial transaction has been made when it actually hasn't.

-That would have serious consequences for the user.
-This is why we have developed different ways of handling these cases.
-These are called the UX Patterns, which are explained below.
+To handle these problems (and some problems we haven't mentioned yet) we have developed handy offline patterns and provided guidance on when to use them.
+These are called the Offline UX Patterns, which are explained below.

 ### UX Pattern Flow Chart